Mjjoo31/HTML-CSS-JS-TOY-PROJECT/README.md

 # HTML-CSS-JS-TOY-PROJECT-COLLECTION

-This repository contains a collection of five mini-projects built using HTML, CSS, and JavaScript.
+This repository contains five mini-projects built using HTML, CSS, and JavaScript.
 Each project demonstrates different functionalities and design techniques.

 ## Technologies Used